timwredwards/timwredwards.github.io/_posts/2020-03-08-principles-two.md

 - Don't do [unnecessary refactors](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming){:target="_blank"}), a working solution is better than no solution
 - But also, [don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself){:target="_blank"}, and refactor if something obviously needs a new level of abstraction
 - Your code should not require comments unless it's doing something crazy that warrants further explanation
 - [Linting](https://github.com/realm/SwiftLint){:target="_blank"} can ensure all members of a team are unified on a coding style, enforcing certain coding standards and making code easier to read.
-Bear in mind some there will inevitably be disagreements on which linting rules to use within a project!
+Bear in mind, there will inevitably be disagreements on which linting rules to use within a project!

 ## High-Level Documentation